 Refining & Production Process

-Fractional Distillation: Extracted from the middle distillate fraction of crude oil
+Fractional Distillation: Extracted from crude oil in the middle distillate fraction

 Performance Advantages